MickeyKay/better-font-awesome/testing/testing.md

 * Add a new post/page (does the icon dropdown appear as expected in Visual view?).
 * Insert an icon using the dropdown, and check that it appears on the front end.
 * Try various settings under `Settings > Better Font Awesome` in the admin and check that everything is still working as expected.
-* Do anything and everything you can to try and break BFA!
+* Do anything and everything you can to try and break things!
+This is the fun part.

 ### Bonus Testing ###
 Bonus points to anyone who tests the following: